dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/new-android-specific-features.md

 Filters will adapt to the different programs and data sets.

 1. Program without registration: Date, Org.
 Unit, Sync State, Event Status and, Category Combination.
 2. Program with registration: Event Date, Date of enrollment, Org.
-Unit, Sync, Enrollment Status, Event Status and Assigned to me
+Unit, Sync, Enrollment Status, Event Status and Assigned to me.
+The filter icon will show only if a list of events is available (Display front page list feature or search)
 3. Data Sets: Period, Org.
 Unit, and Sync State.

 ### Assigned to me { #capture_app_generic_filter_assigned }